stmu009/algotips/src/Notes.md

 ## Results

-- Point out area for improvement
+- Point out area for improvement - Timer on each question
 - Links to additional resources
 - Links to additional assessments